Crush-Steelpunch/FLA-BAE-MAR23/Docker/lab6.md

 The only files you need in the image are `app.py`

+While the lab suggests python 3.6 or above it has been tested on 3.6

 To install the python requirements in python 3.6 you need to run the command

 ```bash